 - KEVZARA is intended for use under the guidance of a healthcare professional.
 A patient may self-inject KEVZARA or the patient's caregiver may administer KEVZARA.
 Provide proper training to patients and/or caregivers on the preparation and administration of KEVZARA prior to use according to the Instructions for Use (IFU). - Allow the pre-filled syringe to sit at room temperature for 30 minutes prior to subcutaneous injection.
+Do not warm KEVZARA in any other way - If using a pre-filled pen, allow the pre-filled pen to sit at room temperature for 60 minutes prior to subcutaneous injection.
 Do not warm KEVZARA in any other way. - Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
 KEVZARA solution should be clear and colorless to pale yellow.
-Do not use if the solution is cloudy, discolored or contains particles, or if any part of the pre-filled syringe appears to be damaged. - Instruct patients to inject the full amount in the syringe (1.14 mL), which provides 200 mg or 150 mg of KEVZARA, according to the directions provided in the IFU. - Rotate injection sites with each injection.
+Do not use if the solution is cloudy, discolored or contains particles, or if any part of the pre-filled syringe or pre-filled pen appears to be damaged. - Instruct patients to inject the full amount in the syringe or pen (1.14 mL), which provides 200 mg or 150 mg of KEVZARA, according to the directions provided in the IFU. - Rotate injection sites with each injection.
 Do not inject into skin that is tender, damaged, or has bruises or scars.